Self-similar scaling limits of non-increasing Markov chains: Introduction and main results

 Note that even the first part of this result is not a direct consequence of Theorem \ref{CvChain} since convergence of functions in $\mathcal{D}$ does not lead, in general, to the convergence of their absorption times (when they exist).
-Theorems \ref{CvChain} and \ref{cvdeathtimes} are proved in Section \ref{Markovchain}.